All-New 2025 GMC Acadia Mid-Size SUV Reviews

 The SUV’s front fascia appears large and robust, possibly contrasting with softer lines at the rear.
 The quarter panels seem to have a slight flare, although the bulky taillights may distort their actual shape.
 Interestingly, bright exhaust tips can be seen beneath the rear bumper, indicating that this particular model is not electric-powered.

-Moving inside the vehicle, although most details are covered, it has been confirmed that the next Acadia will feature Super Cruise, an advanced driver-assistance system.
+Although most details are covered inside the vehicle, it has been confirmed that the next Acadia will feature Super Cruise, an advanced driver-assistance system.
 A digital instrument display is expected behind the steering wheel, while a partially visible center display is positioned above the climate vents, hinting at a completely new cabin design.

 Unfortunately, information regarding the powertrain options remains unknown at this stage.
 The current model offers a choice between a turbocharged 2.0-liter four-cylinder engine producing 228 horsepower and a 3.6-liter V6 engine generating 310 horsepower.
 However, there are speculations that the next Acadia might introduce a turbocharged 2.7-liter four-cylinder engine, similar to the one used in the new Canyon and Chevrolet Colorado, with power output ranging from 237 to 310 horsepower depending on the tuning.